Track work hours with a timer built for client projects

-Start the timer when you begin and stop it when you are done.
-The workflow stays simple enough that people actually use it.
+Start tracking when work begins and stop when you are done.
+The workflow stays simple enough that people actually use it during real client work.

-If you are comparing tools and searching for an automatic timer, what usually matters most is that tracking stays quick and low-friction.
+If you are comparing time tracking tools, what usually matters most is that tracking stays quick, accurate, and easy to fix later.
 Timen keeps manual edits part of the normal flow instead of turning them into a separate chore.

 Time still stays tied to the right project and client, so the day is ready for review when you need it.